The Uninvited (2024 film): Reception

+Metacritic, which uses a weighted average, assigned the film a score of 61 out of 100, based on nine critics, indicating "generally favorable" reviews.

 The performances have been praised, especially Reaser and Smith.

 Critics appreciated the film's visual style and the way it uses its setting—a sprawling Hollywood home—to create a sense of both intimacy and unease.
 Director Nadia Conners is praised for maintaining an intriguing tension throughout, and for a sharp character study and exploration of aging, gender roles, and Hollywood's superficiality.

 The film won the Best Drama Feature at the 2024 San Diego International Film Festival.

 Release

 The film had its world premiere at South by Southwest on March 11, 2024.
 It was released in the United States on April 11, 2025.